 Can I get it if I have to take time off work to look after a child who is self-isolating?

-However, in Scotland and Wales, you can now claim a similar payment in this situation.
+In Scotland and Wales, you can claim a similar payment in this situation.

 Are the payments counted for tax credits or universal credit?